akamura/akamura/README.md

 - 👨‍💻 I'm currently working on Cisco Meraki CLU [https://github.com/akamura/cisco-meraki-clu].
 - 📫 How to reach me: [https://www.linkedin.com/in/matiazanella/].
-- ⚡ Fun fact: I'm all about technology, no fitness, no keto, just a hunger for food and a thirst for travel worldwide! 🌍🍔✈️.
+- ⚡ Fun fact: I'm all about technology and deeply committed to the open-source community.
+While I'm not into fitness or keto, I'm a big fan of savoring delicious food and embarking on adventures worldwide. 🌍🍔✈️ I strongly believe in the value of open dialogue, just like the open-source culture of sharing for growth.
+To me, there's nothing quite like sitting at a table, engaging in diverse discussions, much like how varied perspectives enrich the open-source community.

 ### My relevant projects